 How do I earn Telstra Plus points?

-Like with most rewards programs, any money you spend with Telstra, whether it’s paying your monthly bill or recharging a prepaid service, you will earn 10 points for every $1 you spend.
-If you sign up for Telstra Plus before 30 June, 2019, there are bonus points also on offer.
+Like with most rewards programs, any money you spend with Telstra, whether it’s paying your monthly bill or recharging a prepaid service, you will earn 10 points for every $1 you spend (some exclusions apply, such as late payment fees).
+If you sign up for Telstra Plus before 30 June, 2019, there are bonus points also on offer — 1,000 bonus points for customers with under 5 years continuous service, 10,000 bonus points for over 5 years continuous service.
 Telstra customers will start to earn points from 14 May, 2019.

 What can I do with my Telstra Plus points?